Volunteer and Intern Abroad in Physiotherapy

 - Role: Working alongside local physiotherapists or independently providing care for patients in rehabilitation centres and facilities for children and adults with disabilities.

-- None for Ghana, India, Mongolia, Nepal, and Sri Lanka.
+- Requirements: None for Ghana, Mongolia, Nepal, and Sri Lanka.

-- Some related education for Cambodia, Costa Rica, Ethiopia, Morocco, Philippines, Romania, Samoa and Vietnam.
+Some related education for Cambodia, Costa Rica, Ethiopia, Morocco, Philippines, Romania, Samoa, Tanzania, and Vietnam.

 Interning abroad on a Physiotherapy Project will give you a great deal of insight into physiotherapy practices in the developing world.
 Whether you are hoping to develop your skills in the field, an undergraduate, or a trained professional, you will return with many experiences in one of the hospitals, clinics, and centres that we work with.
 Whenever possible, we tailor physiotherapy internships to both your level of experience and interests.